parrt/msds692/hw/recommender.md

 **Without the IP.txt file at the root of your repository, we cannot test your server and you get a zero!**  Our script reads your IP.txt file with:
  `with open("IP.txt") as f: host = f.read().strip()`

-The starterkit has `localhost` in it so you can test locally before deploying to your server.
+The starterkit has `localhost:5000` in it so you can test locally before deploying to your server.

 It also reads some pickled "truth" data structures that encode the articles from my solution's web server.
 That data was generated with [pickle_truth.py](https://github.com/parrt/msan692/blob/master/hw/code/recommender/pickle_truth.py).